 The caraway plant (Carum carvi) is an herbaceous biennial that will mature to 30 inches tall.
 The plant is only about 8 inches tall in the first season with carrot-like foliage and a long taproot.
 By the second year, the plant will triple in size and the foliage becomes more feathery with stout stems.
-Tiny white flowers appear on the umbels, which begin in May and last until the end of summer.
-The spent flowers yield small hard brown seeds, or the caraway spice, that are an important part of many regional cuisines.
+Tiny white flowers appear on the umbrels, which begin in May and last until the end of summer.
+The spent flowers yield small hard brown seeds– the caraway spice that is an important part of many regional cuisines.

 How to Grow Caraway

-Caraway spice is an under used and infrequently grown plant in most herb gardens.
+Caraway spice is an under-used and infrequently grown plant in most herb gardens.
 It is native to Europe and Western Asia where it thrives in full sun and well drained soil with pH ranges of 6.5 to 7.0.
-It is not a good plant for hot, humid climates and prefers cool to temperate zones.
-Sow the seeds ½ inch deep and in fall or spring.
+It isn’t a good plant for hot, humid climates and prefers cool temperate zones.
+Sow the seeds 1/2-inch deep in fall or spring.